nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 ```
 **NOTE**: djb2 and sdbm are hash functions for strings.

 We now have a data structure that can handle a large dossier of malicious websites!
 For example, we could parse through the .csv file of [suspicious domains from the SANS Institute](https://isc.sans.edu/suspicious_domains.html) and store the entries in the Bloom Filter.
+Even though we've reached the end of this blog post, if you're curious to learn other applications for Bloom Filters check out [this section of its Wikipedia page](https://en.wikipedia.org/wiki/Bloom_filter#Extensions_and_applications).